Azure SQL Database Hyperscale FAQ

 What is the Recovery Point Objective (RPO)/Recovery Time Objective (RTO) for database restore in Hyperscale

-Do backups of large databases affect compute performance on my primary
+Does database backup affect compute performance on my primary or secondary replicas

 No. Backups are managed by the storage subsystem, and leverage storage snapshots.
-They do not impact user workload on the primary.
+They do not impact user workloads.

 Not at this time.